-Whether you’re legally obliged to have a business bank account depends on your business structure, but having a business bank account can be a good idea for most businesses, even freelancers and one-man-bands.
+Whether you’re legally obliged to have a business bank account depends on your business structure, but having a business bank account can be a good idea for most businesses, even freelancers and sole traders.

 When you’re considering whether to open a dedicated business account, the first thing is to understand if you’re legally obliged to do so.
 This depends on whether you’re operating as a sole trader or setting up a limited company.

 If you’re not sure which business structure to pick, check out our article on the difference between a sole trader and a limited company.

 Download your free guide to the different situations in which you might need a business bank account.
 Get access to expert hints and tips in the click of a few buttons.

 As a sole trader in the UK, you don’t have to have a business bank account, but you might choose to.